openfaas/docs/docs/reference/cron.md

           restartPolicy: OnFailure
 ```

-You should also update the `image` to the latest version of the `faas-cli` available found via the [Docker Hub](https://hub.docker.com/r/openfaas/faas-cli/tags/) or [faas-cli releases](https://github.com/openfaas/faas-cli/releases) page.
+You should also update the `image` to the latest version of the `faas-cli` available found via the [GitHub Container Registry](https://github.com/orgs/openfaas/packages/container/package/faas-cli) or [faas-cli releases](https://github.com/openfaas/faas-cli/releases) page.

 The important thing to notice is that we are using a Docker container with the `faas-cli` to invoke the function.
 This keeps the job very generic.